bencoveney/bencoveney.github.io/pages/projects/dots.md

   - js
 ---

-Animated HTML5 canvas effect used on this page.
+Animated HTML5 canvas effect previously used on this page.